tomZpeng/CSI300-Index-Floating-Income-Structured-Product/README.md

           M3: From T_0 to T_n, the number of the trading day as the CSI300's price-closed over to Executive price 4  <br>
           N: From T_0 to T_n, the number of trading day  <br>
       Total return at matrity = Fixed rate of income + Floating rate of income  <br>

+##  and use the actual distirbution to do Monte Carlo Simulation and esimate the distribution of the Total return at matrity, which the client really care